 To access the bulk upload tool:

-• Log in to the Onsight admin console at https://web.onsightapp.com.
+- Log in to the Onsight web console at https://sales.onsightapp.com.

-• Click on ‘Catalogue’ from the left-hand side menu.
+- Click on ‘Import & export data’ from the left-hand side menu.

-• This will open up the 4-step bulk upload tool.
+- This will open up the 4-step product import & export tool.

 Each row in your spreadsheet represents one of your products.
 Each column contains some important information about your product.
-Let’s go through them one by one.
+Let’s go through all the columns.

 Onsight ID